-In 2012, nationwide, the number of ASHA-certified audiologists ranged from 4.1 in the West to 5.1 in the Midwest.
-For ASHA-certified speech-language-pathologists, it ranged from 38.1 in the West to 57.9 in the Northeast.
+In 2016, the number of ASHA-certified audiologists for every 100,000 residents ranged from 4.0 in the West to 5.2 in the Midwest.
+The number of ASHA-certified speech-language-pathologists for every 100,000 residents ranged from 43.1 in the West to 64.9 in the Northeast.

 What is a "good" personnel-to-population ratio?

 ASHA presents personnel-to-population ratios; we do not determine ideal ratios for states and regions.
-However, "good" ratios vary by state and region and depend on many factors, such as population density, median age of the population, service needs, presence of support personnel, and other factors.
+However, "good" ratios vary by state and region and depend on many factors, such as population density, client/patient demographics, service needs, presence of support personnel, and other factors.